digital-solution-admin/educational-tutorials/README.md

 ## About This Project

-This repository contains tutorials, guides, and educational content on various topics related to technology, programming, and software development.
+This repository contains tutorials, guides, ready-to-use templates, and other resources for technology, programming, and software development.

 ## Table of Contents